Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 For more information see this [Gesture Handler's issue](https://github.com/software-mansion/react-native-gesture-handler/issues/2833) and [this issue](https://github.com/Glazzes/react-native-zoom-toolkit/issues/10).
 :::

-Lets the user drag the component around as they pinch, it also provides a more accurate pinch gesture calculation to user interaction.
+Lets the user pan the component around as they pinch as well as providing a more accurate pinch gesture calculation to user interaction. panning as you pinch will not trigger any pan gesture related callbacks.

-This feature is not a pan gesture, therefore it won't trigger any of the following callbacks while you pinch: `onPanStart`, `onPanEnd` and `onOverPanning`.

 ### panEnabled
 | Type | Default |